anointingjoe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-exwcute permission to the owner
+owner and group have permission